tlinchase/hello-world/README.md

 # hello-world
 TLC's first GitHub repository

-XR producer focused on the power of music, voice, and sound in experiences
+TLC is an XR producer focused on the power of music, voice, and sound in user experiences

-This space left intentionally blank.
+This rest of this space has been left blank intentionally.